Last update: 23 July 2020

-These standards are in place to protect traveling students and teachers, our staff and our community partners.
-We have consulted closely with the Queensland State Government and relevant statutory bodies to ensure we are following all recommendations and adhering to any restrictions that are in place at the time of travel.
+These standards are in place to protect travelling students and teachers, our staff and our community partners.
+We have consulted closely with all State Governments and relevant statutory bodies to ensure we are following all recommendations and adhering to any restrictions that are in place in each region at the time of travel.

 Before Your Immersion (Pre-Screening)

-Prior to each immersion, Red Earth will supply the travelling group with a copy of the Red Earth COVID-19 Policy, outlining the responsibilities of participants while on immersion.
+Prior to each immersion, Red Earth will supply the travelling group with a copy of the Red Earth COVID-19 Policy, outlining the responsibilities of participants before and while on immersion.

 Participants (students, teachers & leaders) will not be permitted to attend a Red Earth immersion if:

 - They have returned from overseas in the 14 days before the start date of their immersion; or

 - They have been in close contact with someone who has a confirmed case of COVID-19 in the 14 days before the start of their immersion; or

 - They are experiencing fever, flu-like symptoms such as coughing, sore throat, fatigue or shortness of breath in the 14 days before the start of their immersion and they have not tested negative to COVID-19